isomerpages/moe-zhonghuapri/_departments/Science/Science.md

 3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; provide pupils with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry thus Applying Science to the world they live in

 4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; equip pupils with ethics and attitudes hence allowing them to make informed decisions and take responsible actions towards the environment they live in

+Kindly click on Themes &amp; Topics and Assessment &amp; Review for further information.